World in crisis a grim backdrop for UN climate talks

 Rights groups again criticized Egypt for restricting protests and stepping up surveillance during the summit, and highlighted the case of Alaa Abdel-Fattah, a prominent imprisoned pro-democracy activist.
 Abdel-Fattah’s aunt, award-winning novelist Ahdaf Soueif, said he went into a “full hunger strike” Sunday and stopped drinking water at 10 a.m. local time.

-Associated Press writers Kelvin Chan, Seth Borenstein and Samy Magdy contributed to this report.
+Associated Press writers Kelvin Chan and Seth Borenstein contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.